 The BookList system uses a Google search function to make text lists more accurate and standardized.
 This option can only be used for books and, in some cases, ebooks.
 All other course materials (course packets, DVDs, software, etc.) must be entered manually.
 (See "Adding Items Manually" on page 11.)
-Once you locate your book using a Google search, you can add a note to the students in the book's record-to indicate that they may (or may not) purchase an alternate edition of the text, that they can find a copy of the text on reserve in the library, that they can rent the book, and/or that they can access a free copy of the text online.
+Once you locate your book using a Google search, you can add a note to your students in the book's record-to indicate that they may (or may not) purchase an alternate edition of the text, to indicate that they can find a copy of the text on reserve in the library, to indicate that they can rent the book, and/or to indicate that they can access a free copy of the text online.